heliholic/devel/ALPHA.md

 ## Debug

-Debug has now 8x 32bit values, rather than 4x 16bit values.
+Debug has now eight 32bit values, rather than four 16bit values.

-This will need changes in the Blackbox Explorer eventually.
+This will require changes in the Blackbox Explorer eventually.

 Some debug modes are logging only one axis, which is selected with the `debug_axis` parameter.

+This parameter replaces the following BF parameters:

 ```
-set debug_axis = PITCH
+gyro_filter_debug_axis
+acro_trainer_debug_axis
+rc_smoothing_debug_axis
 ```

 ## Sensors